 NPS Gulf Islands National Seashore - Fort Pickens Ferry System

-In order to maintain cost-effective, sustainable visitor access to the Gulf Islands National Seashore (GUIS), the National Park Service (NPS) has proposed the development of passenger ferry service from Pensacola, Florida, to Fort Pickens.
+In order to maintain cost-effective, sustainable visitor access to the Gulf Islands National Seashore (GUIS), the National Park Service (NPS) proposed the development of passenger ferry service from Pensacola, Florida, to Fort Pickens.
 Santa Rosa Island, the site of Fort Pickens and part of GUIS, is susceptible to coastal storms and erosion.
 The Fort Pickens Road within GUIS is frequently damaged by storms, including hurricanes in 2004 and 2005.
 The transportation system in the Fort Pickens area is particularly vulnerable to disruptions caused by these impacts.
-The development of ferry service will improve visitor access and provide transportation to Fort Pickens if vehicle access is disrupted.
+Ferry service was developed to improve visitor access and provide transportation to Fort Pickens if vehicle access is disrupted.

 The National Park Service is taking a multifaceted approach to reducing the vulnerability of GUIS transportation infrastructure to the impacts of coastal storms.
 The NPS completed environmental review of facilities needed to support the Fort Pickens Ferry System, finding no significant impact of constructing these facilities and providing shuttle service in the Fort Pickens Area.
-A ferry pier has been built and the ferry system is expected to begin service in 2017.
-In addition, the NPS is proceeding with a project realigning the Fort Pickens Road to reduce its vulnerability to coastal storms.
-That project is designed so as to move the existing road inland to reduce the effects of erosion and flooding.
+A ferry pier was built and the ferry system began service in June 2018.
+In addition, the Federal Highway Administration funded a project to realign a 1.5-mile section of Fort Pickens Road between Pensacola Beach and Fort Pickens to reduce its vulnerability to coastal storms.
+That project moved the existing road inland (northward) behind protective dunes to reduce the effects of erosion and flooding.

 Publication Date: September 2015